resthub/resthub.org/backbone-stack.rst

     * Paginated lists: `Backbone Paginator`_
     * Asynchronous calls: Async_
     * Dispatching keyboard shortcuts: Keymaster_
-    * Get and set relations (one-to-one, one-to-many, many-to-one) for Backbone models: `Backbone Relational`_
+    * Get and set relations (one-to-one, one-to-many, many-to-one) for Backbone models: `Backbone Associations`_
     * Parsing, validating, manipulating, and formatting dates: `Moment`_

 Before going deeper in the RESThub Backbone stack, you should read the great documentation `Developing Backbone.js Applications <http://addyosmani.github.com/backbone-fundamentals/>`_ by Addy Osmani, it is a great introduction to pure Backbone.js.